 About the American Council on Science and Health

 The Council was founded in 1978 by a group of scientists with a singular focus: to publicly support evidence-based science and medicine.
 We are not a trade association, we do not represent any industry, we were created to be the science alternative to “news” that is often little more than hype based on exaggerated findings, and to help policymakers see past scaremongers, activist groups who have targeted GMOs, vaccines, conventional agriculture, nuclear power, natural gas, and “chemicals,” while peddling health scares and fad diets.
-Worse, they have attacked the credibility of academic and private sector scientists, undermining the integrity of the scientific enterprise, who dispute their claims.
+Worse, they have attacked the credibility of the overwhelming consensus of academic and private sector scientistsvwho dispute their claims, undermining the integrity of the scientific enterprise.

 You may be here because you have decided it's time to fight back.
 We agree.
 The Council’s primary aim is to inform the public and policymakers of good science while debunking the junk.
 We serve as trusted guides in a cultural landscape that too often provides confusing and contradictory information.